webtrees/webtrees.github.io/faq/move-server.md

 title: FAQ - move to a new server
 ---

-# FAQ - How to move webtrees to a new server #
+## How to move webtrees to a new server

 1. On the old server, go to: `Control panel`, `Website`, `Website preferences` and review the settings:
     * If `Website URL` contains a value, then make certain that this URL will be correct on the new server.